meta-llama/llama-stack/zero_to_hero_guide/quickstart.md

 - Safety API
 - Agentic API

 Below, we will learn how to get started with Ollama as an inference provider, please note the steps for configuring your provider will vary a little depending on the service.
-However, the user experience will remain universal.
+However, the user experience will remain universal-this is the power of Llama-Stack.

+Prototype locally using Ollama, deploy to the cloud with your favorite provider or own deployment.
+Use any API from any provider while focussing on development.

 # Ollama Quickstart Guide